epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Federation_specifications.md

 #### Deployment steps

-- Create the swarm by running the setupFederationInfrastructure.sh script.
+- Create the swarm by running the `setupFederationInfrastructure.sh` script (use `sudo` if docker rights are not available).

    ```
    git clone https://github.com/HBPMedical/mip-federation.git